General

 Medical, health and genetic related information is the concern of the individual and their health professionals and not that of the HSP Research Foundation.

-However, to build an understanding of the disease and its impact, and to educate and inform, the HSP Research Foundation is interested in collective data and statistics, and case study information.
-The HSP Research Foundation may therefore collect, retain and use information concerning HSP, but this will be done anonymously, that is, in the absence of any personal identification of any sort at any stage.
+However, to build an understanding of the disease and its impact, to educate and inform, and to facilitate research, the HSP Research Foundation is interested in collective data and statistics, and case study information.
+The HSP Research Foundation may therefore collect and retain information about individuals concerning HSP, but this is then used anonymously, that is, in the absence of any personal identification.

 Rights and Choices